girishjjain/DevResx/scala.md

     val numFive = 5
     println(numFive)
 ```
 * Depending on the context, the dot operator (.) is optional as well, and so are the parentheses.
-Thus, instead of writing s1.equals(s2);, we can write s1 equals s2
+Thus, instead of writing s1.equals(s2);, we can write s1 equals s2, or:
 ```
-    val s1 = "Hi"
-    val s2 = "hi"

-    val result = s1 equals s2
+    val result = "Hi" equals "hi"
     println(result)
 ```
 * You can drop both the dot and the parentheses if a method takes either zero or one parameter.
 If a method takes more than one parameter, you must use the parentheses, but the dot is still optional.